 Is a Savannah Cat Hypoallergenic?
 Everything You Need to Know!

-About 10% of the population has an allergy to cats, and many of them are looking for breeds that they won’t have a reaction to.
+About 10% of the population has an allergy to cats, and many of them are looking for breeds that they won’t react to.
 Pets that won’t cause an allergic reaction are called “hypoallergenic.”
 These pets are in high demand and are usually quite expensive.
 While there isn’t any such thing as a completely hypoallergenic animal, some come close.
 Unfortunately, the Savannah cat is not hypoallergenic.

 Are Savannah Cats Hypoallergenic?